Follow the Wind

 "Follow the Wind" is a song by Barry Gibb and the Bee Gees.
-Written by Barry Gibb, produced by Bill Shepherd, released as the B-side of "Wine and Women" which was charted in Australia.
+Written by Barry Gibb and produced by Bill Shepherd, it was released as the B-side of "Wine and Women" which charted in Australia.
 It was later included on The Bee Gees Sing and Play 14 Barry Gibb Songs (1965).
-It was one of the folk rock songs on the album the others are "I Don't Think It's Funny", "And the Children Laughing" and "I Was a Lover, a Leader of Men".
+It was one of the folk rock songs on the album, the others being "I Don't Think It's Funny", "And the Children Laughing", and "I Was a Lover, a Leader of Men".

 Song development

 The song is a folk rock ballad and sounded like The Beatles' "I'll Follow the Sun" (1964), "You've Got to Hide Your Love Away" (1965) and "Norwegian Wood (This Bird Has Flown)" (1965).
-This track is a folk-pop ballad, with Barry and Robin Gibb singing the lead while Maurice Gibb and Trevor Gordon playing lead guitar.
-It was recorded in August 1965 in Festival Studio during the same time as "Wine and Women" While Robin playing organ with Barry on acoustic guitar.
-Folk group The Flanagans recorded this song and released as a single with "Land of Beyond" as the B-side, on His Master's Voice Records.
+Barry and Robin Gibb sing the lead while Maurice Gibb and Trevor Gordon play lead guitar.
+It was recorded in August 1965 in Festival Studio at the same time as "Wine and Women", with Robin playing organ and Barry on acoustic guitar.
+Folk group The Flanagans recorded this song and released it as a single with "Land of Beyond" as the B-side, on His Master's Voice Records.
 The Flanagans version sounded like The Seekers' Judith Durham.